-Plated polished brass glass doors may have a plastic covering over all brass pieces for protection during shipping and handling.
-The plastic covering should be removed after installation of the fireplace before its use.
+IMPORTANT: Plated polished brass glass doors may have a plastic covering over all brass pieces for protection during shipping and handling.
+The plastic covering should be removed before installation of the glass doors.
 Under the plastic covering is a protective lacquer coating which should not be removed.
 In some instances, if it is removed, irreversible damage to the brass finish could occur.
 Refer to the following for specific information on plated polished brass.
-Please understand that the heat of the fire will cause the protective lacquer finish to slightly change to a light caramel color.
-Do not be alarmed as this is a normal occurrence.